 During my soapy shower mortal sins, I appeared unblemished walking to and from the communion rail but knew I lived in mortal sin.
 Rededicating myself to husband, business and kids I appeared unblemished but my debasement shadowed me, Paul’s execrable debasement clung to and besmirched my actions, even if not visible to others.
 I wasn’t only guilty but dirty, unable to be clean.

 Yet life went on.
 Shortly after Paul, I turned forty-three.
 With the kids out of college, employed and married or soon to be so, I had other things to concentrate on to help me forget.
 As a family, we all had success.

 Only I was tied to a secret debasement, an unacknowledged failure among winners.
-My secret puppet shadow blocked the rays of family and middle-aged happiness.
+My secret puppet shadow blocked the warm rays of family and middle-aged happiness.

 Author Notes: While rid of man who abused her, she can not remove the stain on her mental image of herself.